cairneym/DefenceInDepth/01_LockDownAccess/Exercise1_Guidance.md

 #### Catch Up

 If you need to get to this stage directly, there is an ARM Template and script file in the **Solution\CatchUp** subdirectory of this section.
-This Template is a full deployment, so you will need to delete your resources from this Resource Group in the Azure Portal before running it.
-It will provide the VM, Network and SQL Server to allow you to perform the validation steps and you can browse the resources and their configurations in the Portal.
+This script will deploy to the current Resource Groups and will try to delete any respurces that don;t appear in the Template.
+Note however that some resources cannot be deleted even if they are no longer defined in the Template - these are know as *Proxy Resources*.
+SQL Server IP Firewall Rules are one such resources an so there is an extra PowerShell script command to remove these before applying the Template.